htimsk/SecureKey/README.md

  ### Mount the Secure Key

-1. Create a /key subdirectory under the default ~/.rocketpool directory to mount the Secrue Key
+1. Create a /key subdirectory under the default ~/.rocketpool directory to mount the Secure Key
     ```
     sudo mkdir ~/.rocketpool/key
     ```
-1. Edti the /etc/fstab file (`sudo nano /etc/fstab`) to mount the filesystem automatically each time the server boots by adding the following to the bottom of the /etc/fstab file and save.
-Replace USERNAME with your the username where the rocketpool directory was installed.
+1. Edit the /etc/fstab file (`sudo nano /etc/fstab`) to mount the filesystem automatically each time the server boots by adding the following to the bottom of the /etc/fstab file and save.
+Replace USERNAME with your the username where the /.rocketpool directory was installed.
     ```
    /dev/sda1 home/USERNAME/.rocketpool/key ext4 defaults 0 2
     ```